Karen Chandler: Later career

 After signing a new contract with Coral Records, she emerged again in late 1952 under the name Karen Chandler.
 Her debut for Coral was the song "Hold Me, Thrill Me, Kiss Me", and it became an enormous hit.
 Selling over a million copies, it peaked at No. 7 on the Billboard chart.
 It was followed by a second single, "The Old Sewing Machine" b/w "I Hear the Music Now", which did not enjoy the same success.
 Her third release, "Goodbye Charlie, Goodbye" in the spring of 1953, fared better, reaching the Top 40, but two follow-ups, "Rosebud" and "Transfer", failed to make an impact.
 Chandler's final solo hit, "Why?" reached the charts in 1954.

 Two subsequent recordings, "Positively No Dancing" and "Why Didn't You Tell Me?" were also unsuccessful, and in 1956 she changed genres, teaming up with country singer Jimmy Wakely for the duet "Tonight You Belong to Me".
 This was followed at the end of 1956 by another duet, "As Far as I'm Concerned", which this time paired Chandler with Eddie Reardon.

 In 1957, she released two singles under the Decca label, "Love Is the $64,000 Question" (with her husband's Jack Pleis and His Orchestra) and "Free Little Bird", but with the rise in popularity of rock and roll, these largely went unnoticed.
 In the 1960s she made a small impression with "Lost And Found" (Tivoli, 1965, peaked at #141 in Record World), and then Karen Chandler had a minor comeback in 1967-68 with a revival of Hoagy Carmichael's "I Get Along Without You Very Well" on Dot.
 It reached No. 19 on Billboard's easy listening chart.
 She did not chart in the US again.

 Private life and death

 Chandler married arranger Jack Pleis.
 They lived in New York City.
-There were three children: Michelle Pleis Stirber, Jason Pleis and Damon Pleis; and two grandchildren: Emily Rose Pleis and Tracey Stirber.
-Chandler died November 3, 2010 in Los Angeles.
+There were three children and two grandchildren.
+After a erroneous report of her death in late October, Chandler died November 3, 2010, in Los Angeles.